ISI-apex/casper-utils/README.md

     $ casper-utils/jobs/gpref.job.sh PREFIX_PATH casper-usc-CLUSTER-ARCH CLUSTER ARCH

-To build Gentoo Prefix on other hosts:
+To build Gentoo Prefix on other hosts, you might need to override the default for number of processors to use (the default is what `nproc` returns); this is required on the ANL Theta login machines since they are shared but do not enforce a limit:

+    $ export NPROC=12

+Then run the build script directly:

     $ casper-utils/jobs/gpref.sh PREFIX_PATH casper-usc-CLUSTER-ARCH